 The building, whose construction finished in 1883, has close to 1,500 rooms and almost 2,000 windows.
 Windows are often used to display works of art for charity events.

-The area is known for a number of outdoor activities and festivals like Christmas market, summer concerts and film festival and very popular ice rink during the winter.
+The area is known for a number of outdoor activities and festivals like Christmas market, summer concerts and film festival and a very popular ice rink during the winter.

 Interesting fact, the name for English speakers might sound funny – Rathaus – ‘House of rats’, but ‘rat’ in German means ‘advice’ or ‘council’, so it is literally translated into a ‘council house’.